faceterteam/PayCards_Android/sdk/src/main/cpp/libyuv/docs/environment_variables.md

     LIBYUV_DISABLE_SSE42
     LIBYUV_DISABLE_AVX
     LIBYUV_DISABLE_AVX2
-    LIBYUV_DISABLE_AVX3
+    LIBYUV_DISABLE_AVX512BW
     LIBYUV_DISABLE_ERMS
     LIBYUV_DISABLE_FMA3
-    LIBYUV_DISABLE_DSPR2
+    LIBYUV_DISABLE_MSA
     LIBYUV_DISABLE_NEON

 # Test Width/Height/Repeat

-The unittests default to a small image (32x18) to run fast.
+The unittests default to a small image (128x72) to run fast.
 This can be set by environment variable to test a specific resolutions.
 You can also repeat the test a specified number of iterations, allowing benchmarking and profiling.

     set LIBYUV_WIDTH=1280